Syrian doctor caught in U.S. immigration ban gives up, moves to Canada

 Almilaji, a fellow with the initiative, co-ordinated a campaign that vaccinated 1.4 million Syrian children and risked his life to provide medical care during the country’s civil war.
 He’s working with Canadian doctors to establish safe health facilities in Syria, train medical workers and connect hospitals.
 The group formed the Canadian International Medical Relief Organization.

 Almilaji received a letter last week from the governor general of Canada stating that he’s a recipient of the Meritorious Service Medal.
-The governor general is the queen’s representative in Canada and recognizes exceptional individuals on her behalf and on behalf of all Canadians.
 The other co-founders of CIMRO, Mark Cameron and Jay Dahman, are also receiving the medal.

-Almilaji was earning a master’s degree in public health at Brown University when the travel ban first went into effect in January.
+Almilaji was earning a master’s degree in public health at Brown University when the immigration ban first went into effect in January.
 He went to Turkey for a brief trip after the fall semester and got stuck overseas while his pregnant wife remained in the U.S.

 They were reunited in Toronto this month and are expecting a baby girl in August.